 “Active” sunscreen ingredients can protect our skin from UV rays in two different ways:

-In February 2019 the U.S. FDA published a quite dramatic proposed rule to update the regulation of sunscreens.
-It’s a 70 page document with hundreds of scientific references, so let me summarize the bottom lines for you.
+In February 2019 the U.S. FDA published [4a] a quite dramatic proposed rule to update the regulation of sunscreens.
+The conclusions was reiterated by the FDA in another proposed order published in September 2021 [4b].
+It’s a 159 page document with hundreds of scientific references, so let me summarize the bottom lines for you.

 The FDA reviewed all the 16 FDA-approved sunscreen active ingredients and divided them into three groups: